 – Located on the anterior wall of the Vagina around the lower end of the urethra.

 – They drain into the urethra and near the opening.

 – May be near or part of the G-spot.

 – Swells with blood during sexual arousal.

-- Is a extremely thin layer of membrane at the opening of the vagina.
+– It is an extremely thin layer of the membrane at the opening of the vagina.

 – An absence of hymen does not necessarily mean prior sexual activity.